RSDKModding/RSDK-Modding-Wiki/docs/RSDKv4/Functions/Stages/SetTileLayerEntry.md

 - `value`
 The index value of the new chunk.
 - `layer`
-The ID of the layer where the chunk comes from, valid values are:
+The ID of the layer where the chunk comes from.
+The valid values are:
     - 0 (DEFORM_FG)
     - 1 (DEFORM_FG_WATER)
     - 2 (DEFORM_BG)